mauno-j-ronkko/sharkC64/docs/prerequisites/setup.md

 # Setup

-To set up your working environment to run sharkC64, you'll need Java Runtime environment (or development kit) and VICE emulator.
+To set up your working environment to run the sharkC64 IDE, you'll need Java Runtime environment (or development kit) and VICE emulator.
-Java environment is needed to run the sharkC64 compiler.
+Java environment is needed to run the sharkC64 IDE.
-VICE emulator is needed to run the compiled program.
+The VICE emulator is needed to run the compiled program.
 For compatibility, it is recommended that you install the latest version of the Java environment.
-For instance, Java Temurin-17 JDK is used for the development of sharkC64.
+For instance, Java Temurin-21 JDK is used for the development of the sharkC64 IDE.

 1. To install the latest version of Java Temurin JDK [^1],